Configuring Build Triggers

 Dependency triggers allow to start the build every time the build it depends on finishes successfully.

-Please note, that you can also use dependencies (snapshot or artifacts) to trigger your builds automatically.
+Please note, that you can also use Dependent build (snapshot or artifacts) to trigger your builds automatically.

 Other Triggers